Hayate the Combat Butler: Manga

 Viz Media publishes the manga in North America and released the first volume on November 14, 2006.
-The most recent English release is volume 36, on August 11, 2020.
+As of February 13, 2024, 43 volumes have been released.

 Anime

-The Hayate the Combat Butler 52-episode anime aired on TV Tokyo in Japan between April 1, 2007 and March 30, 2008, produced by animation studio SynergySP and with music by Kōtarō Nakagawa.
+The Hayate the Combat Butler 52-episode anime aired on TV Tokyo in Japan between April 1, 2007, and March 30, 2008, produced by animation studio SynergySP and with music by Kōtarō Nakagawa.
 The series also aired on the CS television network Animax starting on October 25, 2007, where it received its satellite television premiere, and was shown uncensored.
 The series was licensed in North America by Bandai Entertainment in 2008, but in February 2012, the company stopped releasing titles beyond February 7, and in April of the same year, the rights to the series were dropped, making the releases out of print.
 Sentai Filmworks has since re-licensed the series for a digital and home video re-release.

 An original video animation (OVA) episode was released on March 6, 2009 in DVD and Blu-ray formats.
 A second anime season of Hayate the Combat Butler, titled Hayate the Combat Butler!! (an additional exclamation mark) aired 25 episodes between April 4 and September 18, 2009, produced by animation studio J.C.Staff.
 Unlike the first season, the second season retcons the events of the first season by claiming at the onset that a month has passed since Hayate became Nagi's butler.
 Furthermore, the second season is more faithful to the manga than the first season.
 On July 21, 2010, Animax Asia began airing the second season, including the OVA, with English dubbing done again by Red Angel Media along with Cantonese and Mandarin dub.
 The second season has been licensed by Sentai Filmworks.